uber-archive/HackerOneAlchemy/README.md

 ./hackerone_alchemy.py --metrics
 ```

 In certain situations you may want metrics from a certain date.
-As mentioned above this is possible with the `--save-reports` and `--since-date` flag.
+This is possible with the `--since-date` flag.
 For example, the following will grab bug bounty metrics since our launch date of March 22, 2016:

 ```
-./hackerone_alchemy.py --save-reports since_launch.json --since-date "March 22, 2016" # Save all reports since our bug bounty public launch to file
-./hackerone_alchemy.py --load-reports since_launch.json --metrics # Get metrics for submissions since launch
+./hackerone_alchemy.py --metrics --since-date "March 22, 2016" # Get metrics for submissions since launch
 ```

 ## Get HackerOne Bonus List